nextcloud/news/README.rst

 When the first kinda working version is available it will be mentioned in this readme.

-See `Roadmap page <https://github.com/owncloud/news/wiki/Roadmap>`_ in the wiki for more details
+See the milestones in the Bugtracker for more information on progress

 How to install the news app